ga-wdi-exercises/project4/readme.md

 ### Overview

-**You’ve come a long way, and it's time to show it.** This will be your most advanced project to date, and if you put creativity into it, it'll hopefully be the thing you want to show off most prominently in your portfolio.
+**You’ve come a long way, and it's time to show it.** This project should be your magnum opus of WDI.
+If you put in the effort, it'll hopefully be the one you want to show off most prominently in your portfolio.

-**You get to call the shots and invent your own idea**, choosing a framework & tools that are appropriate for what you want to build.
+**You get to call the shots and invent your own idea**, choosing tools that are appropriate for what you want to build.
 Pull from everything you've learned so far, and **tackle something that'll push you a little outside of your comfort zone.**

-Make sure you review your project proposal with your instructor so you can make sure it's **something you can accomplish in the limited time we have**, and make sure it's **something that'll be impressive visually**.
+Make sure you review your project proposal with your squad leader so you can make sure it's **something you can accomplish in the limited time we have**, and make sure it's **something that'll be impressive visually**.
 Sometimes people do judge a book by its cover – or an app by its design.
+Submit your idea to your squad leader for approval via Slack by 10am Friday.

 ---